 decided to give all my winnings away to charity, individuals and

-According to this email, the lucky recipient has been chosen to receive a whopping $1.2 million from generous Canadian lottery winner Tom Crist.
-The email claims that Tom Crist has decided to give all of his more than forty million dollar prize to “charity, individuals and organisations”.
-And, claims the message, the recipient’s email address, was randomly selected via an alliance between Google and Facebook.
+According to the emails, the lucky recipient has been chosen to receive a very large sum of money from generous Canadian lottery winner Tom Crist.
+The emails claim that Tom Crist has decided to give all of his more than forty million dollar prize to “charity, individuals and organisations”.

 Tom Crist is a real person and he really did win a very large prize in a Canadian lottery.
-And, Mr Crist has told media outlets that he intends to donate his entire $42 million prize to charity.
+And, Mr Crist told media outlets that he intended to donate his entire $42 million prize to charity.

-However, this email is not from Tom Crist and the recipient is certainly not set to receive an unexpected million-dollar windfall as claimed.
-In fact, the message is an advance fee scam designed to separate naïve recipients from their money and personal information.
+However, these emails are not from Tom Crist and recipients will certainly not receive the unexpected million-dollar windfall that the messages promise.
+In fact, the messages are advance fee scams designed to separate naïve recipients from their money and personal information.

 And, as the scam unfolds, the criminal may have managed to trick the victim into supplying a large amount of personal and financial information.
 This data may later be used to steal the victim’s identity.